lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 ## Glossary

 - **MaxEB** — Maximum Effective Balance.
-Introduced by [EIP-7251](https://eips.ethereum.org/EIPS/eip-7251), it raises a validator's effective balance ceiling from 32 ETH up to 2048 ETH.
+Introduced by [EIP-7251](https://eips.ethereum.org/EIPS/eip-7251), it raises a validator's effective balance ceiling from 32 ETH up to 2048 ETH for validators with `0x02` withdrawal credentials.
 - **WC** — Withdrawal Credentials.
 The 32-byte field on a validator that determines where its stake exits to and which key type it uses.
 All Lido core validators use credentials pointing to the `WithdrawalVault` contract.
-- **`0x01` / `0x02` keys** — validator key types, distinguished by withdrawal credentials prefix. `0x01` keys are capped at 32 ETH effective balance; `0x02` keys support MaxEB up to 2048 ETH and allow top-ups and consolidations.
+- **`0x01` / `0x02` keys** — validator key types, distinguished by withdrawal credentials prefix. `0x01` keys are capped at 32 ETH effective balance; `0x02` keys support effective balance up to 2048 ETH (MaxEB) and allow top-ups and consolidations.
-- **Predeposit** — the initial 32 ETH deposit that activates a validator.
+- **Predeposit** — the minimal deposit (32 ETH) required to activate a validator.
 Required for both `0x01` and `0x02` keys.
 - **Top-up** — an additional deposit to an already-activated `0x02` validator, raising its balance toward the 2048 ETH cap.
 - **Consolidation** — an [EIP-7251](https://eips.ethereum.org/EIPS/eip-7251) operation that merges a source validator's balance into a target `0x02` validator.
-- **CMv1 / CMv2** — Curated Module v1 (the existing currated module) and Curated Module v2 (the new сurated module receiving consolidated stake).
+- **CMv1 / CMv2** — Curated Module v1 (the existing curated module with 0x01 withdrawal credentials) and Curated Module v2 (the new curated module with 0x02 withdrawal credentials).
 - **CSM** — Community Staking Module, Lido's permissionless staking module.
 - **SDVT** — Simple DVT module, the staking module that runs distributed validators.
 - **Deposit Reserve** — a portion of Lido's buffered ether protected from withdrawal demand and reserved for CL deposits, ensuring stake rebalancing and migration deposits are not blocked.